ryandub/Rubeez/README.md

 This is still very much a work-in-progress, so expect some rough edges and terrible error handling.

+### Known Issues
+* Currently Rubeez only deploys to the DFW region regardless of the ```-r``` or ```--region``` flag.
+* Managed Cloud accounts may encounter issues attacking if the attack command is issued too soon after the servers are online as Rubeez may conflict with server automation.
+It is recommended at this time to use a non-Managed account.

 ## Installation
 ### Vagrant
 The easiest way to start using ```Rubeez``` is by using [vagrant](http://docs.vagrantup.com/v2/getting-started/index.html).
 From the Rubeez repository, type ```vagrant up```.
 Once the VM is finished booting, type ```vagrant ssh``` to login to the VM.
 From there, follow the usage instructions to start using ```Rubeez```.